-Kansas Man Sentenced 30 Years in Plot to Explode Car Bomb at Fort Riley
+Kansas Man Sentenced to 30 Years in Plot To Explode Car Bomb at Fort Riley

 Acting Assistant Attorney General for National Security Dana J. Boente, U.S. Attorney Tom Beall of the District of Kansas and Special Agent in Charge Darrin E. Jones of the FBI’s sKansas City Division made the announcement.